hydraulic-software/conveyor/guidebook/docs/outputs.md

 1. **Drastically faster.** On fast internet connections a DMG can take longer to verify and mount than download!
 2. **Fewer steps for users.** Browsers will detect zips that contain app bundles and automatically extract them.
 The user can then simply open the app from the download pile in their dock to get started.
 3. **Better usability.** The DMG system that macOS uses for app installs dates from NeXTStep in the early 90s and has never been improved.
 As such the usability of DMGs is quite poor.
-The user must master unusual actions like drag-and-drop, must understand how to "eject" the "disk" even though it's not a disk, must know that they actually should do so, and must understand that although the app *can* be run from the DMG it should actually *not* be run from there ... and so on.
+The user must master unusual actions like drag-and-drop, must understand how to "eject" the "disk" by dragging it to the trash can even though it's not a disk and they don't want to remove the app, must know that they actually should do so, and must understand that although the app *can* be run from the DMG it should actually *not* be run from there ... and so on.

 ZIPs give users the experience of simply clicking the download link and having the app immediately extracted and ready for use.